vmware-labs/wasm-workers-server/docs/docs/languages/go.md

 Wasm Workers allows you to send HTTP requests from your workers.
 Read more information about this feature in the [HTTP Requests](../features/http-requests.md) section.

-To perform a HTTP requests from your worker, follow these steps:
+To perform HTTP requests from your worker, follow these steps:

 1. Create a new Go project:

-    ```bash
+    ```shell-session
     go mod init fetch
     ```